clearlinux/clear-linux-documentation/source/tutorials/nvidia.rst

       sudo rm /etc/X11/xorg.conf.d/nvidia-files-opt.conf

 #.
-Remove the nvidia-settings desktop entry file, if it was linked to
+Remove the nvidia-settings desktop entry file if it was linked to
    :file:`~/.local/share`.

    .. code:: bash